ga-sssingapore/GADisplay/README.md

 ```

 5. Start the server via `flask run` (for development) or via a WSGI server.
+6. Create tables via the .sql file included in the repo.
-6. Call upon the Course_Types, Days_Schedules, Roles and Rooms seed endpoints to prime the database.
+7. Call upon the Course_Types, Days_Schedules, Roles and Rooms seed endpoints to prime the database.
-7. Use psql to assign your selected account admin/user role (role in the app, not role in the database) and begin exploring the app!
+8. Use psql to assign your selected account admin/user role (role in the app, not role in the database) and begin exploring the app!